Polytoria/Docs/docs/objects/static-classes/Camera.md

 ### LerpSpeed:int { property }

-The lerp speed of the camera when lerping is enabled.
+Determines the lerp speed of the camera when lerping is enabled.

 **Example**